ajsevillano/users-CRUD/README.md

 ## Motivation

 This app has been created as a 🎄 holiday project for the School of code Bootcamp which I am part of.
+This project integrates all that we have learned so far, Frontend, Backend, Databases and testing.

 ## Installation